emacs-helm/helm-dictionary/README.md

 ## Install

-Put the file `helm-dictionary.el` in your Emacs-Lisp load path and add the following in your Emacs startup file:
+Put the file `helm-dictionary.el` in your Emacs-Lisp load path and add the following in your Emacs start-up file:

     (require 'helm-dictionary)